CiscoDevNet/api-insights-openapi-rulesets/NESTED_REFS_SOLUTION.md

 ### Issue 1: Broken Nested References

+The OpenAPI spec file from issue #48 (`manage.yaml`) has an indentation issue in the `CommonAnomaly` property of `components.schemas.ThresholdAnomaly`.
+The `severities` property should have been defined one level up as a sibling to `commonAnomaly`.

+However, this cannot be identified as a schema structure problem because, even with the incorrect indentation in `manage.yaml`, `severities` can rightfully be considered as a property of `commonAnomaly`.

-In OpenAPI 3.1.x, the specification allows `$ref` to have sibling properties at the same level while OAS 3.0.x doesn't allow this:
+In OpenAPI 3.1.x, the specification allows `$ref` to have sibling properties at the same level, while OAS 3.0.x does not allow this and suggests ignoring such properties if they are present.

 ```yaml
 commonAnomaly: